-I find myself in a difficult position in replying to Brad Birzer’s post “Westward, The Loss of the Republic.”
+I find myself in a difficult position in replying to Brad Birzer’s essay “Westward, The Loss of the Republic.”
 First, I have great respect for my very good friend Dr. Birzer and agree with him on the essence of conservatism and most other important questions.
 Secondly, he is usually the hopeful one and, to put it mildly, I am not.
 My motto is that behind every silver lining looms a massive dark cloud.
-Several friends have already commented on my recent post (A Conservatism of Hope?) that perhaps I have finally begun a much recommended regime of therapy and medication.
+Several friends have already commented on my recent essay (A Conservatism of Hope?) that perhaps I have finally begun a much recommended regime of therapy and medication.
 Alas, I continue to refuse such assistance.
 As my hero the great conservative intellectual Popeye the Sailor proclaimed “I am what I am what I am.”

 Birzer is correct that the American Republic took an ominous turn with Mr. Jefferson’s 1803 purchase of the Louisiana Territory.
 Jefferson had a nasty habit of praising a government restricted to the specific powers outlined in the Constitution and ignoring the same document when it limited actions he felt necessary.
 As Birzer suggests, this may certainly be viewed as the first major step in a pattern of ignoring the Constitution while pursuing a vision of empire.
 Further, he is right to condemn our treatment of the Indians in the West.
 And I agree with his praise of United States Marine Corps.
 I must add to that admiration of the US Army and the 82nd Airborne Division in particular (my son is an officer in the 82nd).
 We are fortunate indeed to have these fine young men and women defending us.
 Thank goodness there are still a few institutions within the Federal government worthy of admiration.